You're now 18 weeks pregnant but what should you expect? Read week 18 of our week by week pregnancy guide to find out everything you need to know...

 18 weeks pregnant: Fetal development

-Your baby is 14.2 cm long and weighs 190 grams.
+Your baby is around 14 cm long and weighs roughly 190g.
 The soft bones are beginning to harden, the chest is moving up and down to mimic breathing, although no air is being taken in, only amniotic fluid.
 Male babies are developing their prostate gland.

 Your baby now has a greater covering of the fine downy hairs called lanugo which started to appear several weeks ago.
 At this stage your baby has very little body fat to keep him warm so it is believed that lanugo hair grows as a means of insulation.
 Amazingly your baby is using his larynx to produce sound vibrations.